 Arizona

 Angel Cavazos, despite what his mother had said, knew he was no fool.
-He knew crossing over the border on foot through the Arizona desert would be risky.
-That those risks ballooned due to his chosen approach also didn’t bother him in the least, at least, not when he had started out.
+He knew crossing over the border from Mexico through the Arizona desert on foot would be risky.
+That those risks ballooned due to his chosen approach also didn’t bother him in the least; at least, not when he had started out.
 It had all made sense to him then.
 He had even been able to look upon the need to help smuggle drugs as something of an adventure, the kind of dangerous exploit young men find to be all but irresistible and strangely exhilarating.
-Besides, the idea of seeking out a people smuggler and becoming part of a group that would include old men, women and children had been one he’d given little serious thought to.
-Even if he and his family had been able to scrape together the two thousand dollars demanded by the coyotaje who preyed upon those who sought to escape their stifling poverty Angel had heard far too many rumors of how some of the more notorious smugglers abandoned their charges after crossing, leaving them to wander until they were picked up by the Border Patrol and hauled off to internment camps or died of thirst.
-And while the risks of running drugs were greater, at least the narco boss who had recruited him and a dozen other young men as human mules had some interest in looking after their welfare, if for no other reason than seeing to it that the cargo they were carrying made it safely to its destination.
+Besides, the idea of seeking out a people smuggler and becoming part of a group that would include old men, women, and children had been one he’d given little serious thought to.
+Even if he and his family had been able to scrape together the two thousand dollars demanded by the coyotaje who preyed upon those who sought to escape their stifling poverty, Angel had heard far too many rumors of how some of the more notorious smugglers abandoned their charges after crossing, leaving them to wander until they were picked up by the Border Patrol and hauled off to internment camps or died of thirst.
+And while the risks of running drugs were greater, at least the narco boss who had recruited him and a dozen other young men as human mules had some interest in looking after their welfare, if for no other reason than ensuring the cargo they were carrying made it safely to its destination.

-What Angel Cavazos had not counted on was finding himself lying in the dirt with his hands bound behind his back whilst he stared into the sightless eyes of one of his party’s guides, a man who had been dumb enough to argue with the sicarios of a rival cartel who had ambushed them.
-The hope that their attackers would keep their word and let the young men go once they’d collected the bales of drugs was one Angel knew was foolish.
+What Angel Cavazos had not counted on was lying in the dirt with his hands bound behind his back while staring into the sightless eyes of one of his party’s guides, a man who had been dumb enough to argue with the sicarios of a rival cartel who had ambushed them.
+Angel knew it was foolish to hope that their attackers would keep their word and let the young men go once they’d collected the bales of drugs.
 At the moment, however, it was the only one he was able to cling to.
 To imagine things otherwise was simply too terrible for the young Mixtec to contemplate.

-As he stared into the guide’s sightless eyes, already filming over with a light sheen of dust, he began to wonder if, somehow, the blessed saints his mother prayed to would see him through to the prosperous future he so desperately sought even as he heard the metallic click of a fresh magazine being slapped into place, followed by the sound of footsteps drawing nearer.
+As he stared into the guide’s sightless eyes, already filming over with a light sheen of dust, he began to wonder if, somehow, the blessed saints his mother prayed to would see him through to the prosperous future he so desperately sought—even as he heard the metallic click of a fresh magazine being slapped into place, followed by the sound of footsteps drawing nearer.

-Unable to help himself, he took up a chant he’d not uttered in years.
-“Hail Mary, full of grace…”
+Unable to help himself, he took up a chant he’d not uttered in years: “Hail Mary, full of grace . . .”

 ~

-The faint echo of distant gunfire drifting along with the pre-dawn breeze and caused an oddly mismatched pair to perk up.
-“There,” Thomas Wells declared as he pointed in the direction from which he thought the staccato chattering of automatic fire had come.
+Sitting on the hood of a pickup, an oddly mismatched pair began to perk up as they heard the faint echo of distant gunfire drifting along the pre-dawn breeze.
+“There,” Thomas Wells declared, as he pointed in the direction of the staccato chattering of automatic fire.
 “They’re on the canyon trail, I’m sure of it.”

-His partner, Evert Lloyd was irked that a man twice his age had not only heard the shots first, but was able to pinpoint the direction even as another short rattle of fire rolled across the desert.
-The young militiaman shook his head, despite being an ornery old coot, the former Marine and Vietnam vet knew his stuff.
+His partner, Everett Lloyd, was irked that a man twice his age had not only heard the shots first, but was able to pinpoint the direction even as another short rattle of gunfire rolled across the desert.
+The young militiaman shook his head.
+Despite being an ornery old coot, the former Marine and Vietnam vet actually knew his stuff.